Mickey Graham

 Michael Graham (born 28 July 1975) is an Irish Gaelic football manager and former player.
-He has been the manager of the Leitrim senior football team since 2024.
 He managed the Cavan senior football team from 2018 to 2023, winning the Ulster Senior Football Championship (SFC) in 2020.
 He previously played for Cavan and was part of the team that won the 1997 Ulster SFC title.

 Playing career

 Club

 A native of Cavan town, Graham joined the Cavan Gaels club at a young age.
 Graham played in his first county final in 1998 against Mullahoran.
 A goal in each half gave Mullahoran the title.

 Graham was captain as Cavan Gaels lost the 2000 final to Gowna, but the Gaels came back to beat the same opposition in the 2001 as Graham captained the club to their first title in 23 years.
 The teams met once again in the 2002 final, with Gowna coming out comfortably on top.

 Cavan Gaels were back in the final in 2003, facing Mullahoran.
 Graham scored 1–1 and was named man of the match as the Gaels regained the title.
 The Gaels faced Mullahoran again in the 2004 decider.
 Graham scored 1–2 and received the man of the match award as Cavan Gaels claimed another championship.
 Graham scored a point in the 2005 final as the Gaels claimed their third championship title in succession.

 After relinquishing their crown to Mullahoran in the 2006 final, Graham played in his last county final in 2007.
 Cavan Gaels got the better of Gowna, giving Graham his fifth championship medal.